CakeML/cakeml/candle/overloading/syntax/README.md

-Syntax of the HOL inference system.
+Syntax of the HOL inference system with ad-hoc overloading.

 [holAxiomsSyntaxScript.sml](holAxiomsSyntaxScript.sml):
 Context extensions for asserting the mathematical axioms.